Ed-Fi-Exchange-OSS/EdFi-Project-Buzz/EdFi.Buzz.Installer/eng/README.md

 - **titleLogoHeight:** Site logo max height.

 #### Change UI Web App icon (fav.ico)
 To update the icon displayed in the browser, it is required to replace the fav.ico file with a valid icon file.
-You must copy the fav.ico that you want to use in the web application, in the public folder (**EdFi.Buzz.UI\public\fav.ico**).
+You must copy the fav.ico that you want to use in the web application, in the public folder (**C:\Ed-Fi\Buzz\UI\nginx-1.19.0\build\fav.ico**).

 ![favico](./images/favico.png)

 ### Installation
-Installation script:
+Installation script requirements:
+- A non-core PowerShell.
+- $PSVersionTable.PSEdition is Desktop
-- It requires administrator privileges.
+- Run as Administrator.
+It requires administrator privileges.
-- It receives the configPath Full path to a JSON document containing configuration settings for Buzz.
+- Configuration file.
+It receives the configPath Full path to a JSON document containing configuration settings for Buzz.
 Defaults to **.\configuration.json** in the same directory.

 ![configuration](./images/configurationJSON.png)